DataScienceINDIA-COM/NeuroSync/README.md

 - Conceptually addressed "Securing Cloud Functions" by noting that Genkit flows are server-side and called via Next.js actions, which inherently provides a layer of security.
 Input validation via Zod is also a key security aspect.
 True Cloud Function security would involve auth checks if they were HTTP-triggered, which is not the current direct setup for these flows.
 - Successfully implemented the `CommunityModerator` agent within the `CommunityService`.
 This completes the AI-powered moderation workflow for posts and comments. `CommunityDisplay` now reflects moderation outcomes to users via toast notifications for rejected content.
 - Affirmed that the security model for Genkit flows, being server-side and invoked via Next.js Server Actions with Zod validation, adequately addresses the "Secure Cloud Functions" requirement at a conceptual level for the current architecture.
+- Implemented AI validation for avatar descriptions in `generateAvatarFlow`.
+This ensures descriptions are appropriate and clear before image generation.
+- Set up agent profiles in `src/config/agentProfiles.ts` for `AICoach` and `CommunityModerator`.

 ### Decisions
 - Moderated content (posts/comments) will be rejected if deemed inappropriate by the AI. `CommunityService` now throws an error for rejected content, which `CommunityDisplay` handles by showing a toast.
 - `CommunityPost` type updated with `status` and `moderationReason`.
+- Avatar descriptions will be validated by `validateAvatarDescriptionPrompt` before generation.
+If invalid, an error with feedback is thrown.

 ### Issues
 - "Securing Cloud Functions" is a broad topic.
 The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
 If specific, independently deployed Cloud Functions exist or are planned, their security (e.g., auth triggers, HTTP auth checks) needs to be addressed separately.